 This defines the position, dimensions, and material of interior horizontal insulation.
 Interior horizontal insulation begins at the wall's interior surface and extends inward and downward to a user-specified width and thickness at a user-specified depth at or below the Foundation Depth.

 '''

 Interior Horizontal Insulation:

 Material: XPS # Material reference

 Thickness: 0.0508 # [m]

+Depth: 0.2032 # [m]

 Width: 0.4064 # [m]

 '''

-Depth of the insulation measured from the bottom of the slab to the top of the insulation.
+Depth of the insulation measured from the wall top to the top of the insulation.